Blue Line (Dubai Metro): Construction

 Creek station: The track layout south of Creek station is modified to create a new extension and two additional platforms to serve the new line.

 Centrepoint station: The track layout northeast of Centrepoint station is modified to create a new extension and two additional platforms to serve the new line.

+Dubai Creek Harbour station will be the tallest station in the world.
+It will be designed by SOM, the same firm that designed the Burj Khalifa.

 As a result of increasing popularity of the metro, the new stations feature platforms wider than the ones found in the existing metro stations to cope with the greater ridership.
 The extension is 30km in length with 14.5km elevated and 15.5km underground.
 Of the 14 stations, nine are elevated and five are underground.
 Additionally, it has a metro depot beyond Academic City in Al Ruwayyah 3, east of Academic City.
 The route is expected to have 320,000 passengers daily by 2040.

 There are two direct routes to Creek and Centrepoint from Academic City which don’t require people to swap trains at International City 1.
 There will be a Y-junction at International City 1.
 A Y-junction joins all 3 rails together.
 Trains traveling from Academic City directly to Centrepoint and Creek will be able to travel direct without hassle of switching trains.

 Travel time between Creek and Academic City stations is expected to be 25 minutes.
 Travel time between Centrepoint and Academic City stations is expected to be 17 minutes.

+As of September 2026, construction was reported to be approximately 25% complete, with the Roads and Transport Authority targeting 30% completion by the end of 2026 and full operational service by 9 September 2029.